Does Birth Control Prevent Pregnancy?

 Of course, with mistakes in usage, this rate can drop too.
 You may forget to take your pills and skip a day.
 If you get sick while using birth control pills, you may lose some doses you take too.
-Also, some medicines that you may take when you are ill, such as some anti-seizure pills, antifungal meds, and antibiotics can affect the effectiveness.
+Also, some medicines that you may take when you are ill, such as anti-seizure pills, antifungal meds, and antibiotics can affect the effectiveness.
 With such cases, the overall effectiveness and make the rate around 91 percent.
 To compensate for this drop, you can use other methods when you miss a dose or worry about the other medicines you take.

 Birth Control Patches

 Birth control patches use the same hormone regulation technic as birth control pills.
 If you know about nicotine patches that are used for quitting smoking, you can imagine how this method works.

 You can stick a patch to your skin, and it can prevent pregnancy as long as you refresh your patch regularly.
-Since the way it works similar to the pills, the effectiveness is also similar.
+Since the way it works is similar to the pills, the effectiveness is also similar.
 With the correct use, Birth control patches can offer more than 99 percent effectiveness.
 Because of the possibility of forgetting to refresh the patch or it falling off, this effectiveness can drop to 91 percent.

 Birth Control Rings

 Birth control rings are essentially the same method as the patches.
 But instead of sticking patches on your skin, this method involves a small soft ring that you put in your cervix.
-This ring releases hormones that work just like the patches or pills.
+This ring releases hormones that work just like patches or pills.
 They regulate ovulation and prevent pregnancy.

 Birth control rings have 99 percent effectiveness with ideal use too.
 This effectiveness can drop to 91 percent when the possibility of the ring falling off or not replacing it on time is considered.

 Barrier Methods For Birth Control